 The first two verses of the book of Colossians comprise the salutation.

 “Paul, an apostle of Jesus Christ”

-The word “apostle” conveys the idea of special commission from God.
+The word “apostle” conveys the idea of a special commission from God.
 The apostle was under a divine commission to found the church and write Scripture.
 This is the highest ranking gift in the Bible.
 There are no more apostles today.
 No one has the right to write Scripture.
-This gift, as all gifts, can only be bestowed by the sovereignty of Holy Spirit at the moment of salvation (I Cor.
+As all gifts, this gift can only be bestowed by the sovereignty of the Holy Spirit at the moment of salvation (1 Cor.
 12:11,13).

-Paul was the human author of Scripture but the Holy Spirit was the divine author, “For prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit” (II Pet 1:20).
+Paul was the human author of Scripture, but the Holy Spirit was the divine author, “For prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit” (2 Pet 1:20).
 This does not mean that the human author mechanically writes Scripture with little or no input from his person.
-It means that the Holy Spirit guides every word he writes to accurately convey what God wants to communicate to man.
+It means that the Holy Spirit guides every word he writes to accurately convey what God wants to communicate to man.\

 Paul was Christ’s apostle.
 He was not the church’s apostle.
 He was a special emissary on special divine assignment from Christ (John 17:18).
 He took his marching orders from Jesus Christ.

 When Jesus Christ fills our horizon, we can do nothing else but serve him.

 When we truly meet the Lord Jesus, we lose interest in pleasing ourselves.
 The greatest thing that can happen to a young person is to meet the Lord Jesus young enough that they can give their entire life to the Lord.
 Boyfriends, girlfriends, cars, careers do not compare with knowing and serving him (Phil.
 3:10).
 When we devote our lives to the Son of God, we live no lives of regret.